Hunter syndrome: Research

 Beginning in 2010, a phase I/II clinical trial evaluated intrathecal injections of a more concentrated dose of idursulfase than the intravenous formulation used in enzyme replacement therapy infusions, in hopes of preventing the cognitive decline associated with the severe form of the condition.
 Results were reported in October 2013.
 A phase II/III clinical trial began in 2014.
+This study did not meet the endpoints to submit for commercial access by 2022.
+Participants were rolled over into a post trial access study until another treatment has been approved by the FDA and made available for commercial access.

 In 2017, a 44-year-old patient with MPS II was treated with gene therapy in an attempt to prevent further damage by the disease.
-This is the first case of gene therapy being used in vivo in humans.
+This is the first case of gene editing being used in vivo in humans.
 The study was extended to six patients in 2018.

 Society

 On 24 July 2004, Andrew Wragg, 38, of Worthing, West Sussex, England, suffocated his 10-year-old son Jacob with a pillow, because of the boy's disabilities related to MPS II.
 A military security specialist, Wragg also claimed that he was under stress after returning from the Iraq War.
-He denied murdering Jacob, but pleaded guilty to manslaughter by reason of diminished capacity.
-Mrs Justice Anne Rafferty called the case "exceptional", gave Wragg a two-year prison sentence for manslaughter, then suspended his sentence for two years.
+He denied murdering Jacob but pleaded guilty to manslaughter by reason of diminished capacity.
+Mrs. Justice Anne Rafferty called the case "exceptional", gave Wragg a two-year prison sentence for manslaughter, then suspended his sentence for two years.
 Rafferty said "nothing [was] to be gained" from sending Wragg to prison for the crime.